JuliaLind/vteam-server/README.md

 This repository is a subsystem and contains an Express.js and Node.js server, serving data from a MariaDB database with mock data and a REST API for accessing the data.
 It is also a submodule of the VTEAM root repository [found here](https://github.com/p0ntan/vteam-root), which is a representation of the entire system.
 The system holds several subsystems including the bike brain, the server and API, a frontend GUI for administrators, a frontend GUI for users and a progressive webapp for users.

 ## Getting started
-To be able to start the system successfully, you need to create two .env files.
-The .env.example files in the root of the repository and in the server directory reveal which env variables you should add to your own .env files.
+To be able to start the system successfully, you need to create a .env file.
+The .env.example file in the root of the repository reveals which env variables you should add to your own .env file.
+You can use the values too.

 Now you're all set.